KEY FEATURES

 - Weekly team and individual video analysis

-- Weekly Wednesday matches in the BUCS Super Rugby, and Women's National League
+- Weekly Wednesday matches in the BUCS Super Rugby

-- Weekend matches in National League 2 and Women's NC 2 South West
+- Weekend matches in National League 2 and Women's Championship South 1.

-- Support for athletes competing in the Gallagher Premiership and Allianz 15s
+- Support for athletes competing in the Gallagher Premiership and Premiership Women's Rugby (PWR).

 - Official partnership and player pathway with Exeter Chiefs via coaching and athlete development opportunities

-- Annual varsity match held at Sandy Park
+- Annual varsity matches held at Sandy Park

 HEAD OF MENS RUGBY Gareth Elliott